Day 1 – Into the Wild

 Day 2 – Tracy Arm Wilderness (Fjords, Glaciers & Icebergs) **

 After breakfast this morning its time to get your boots on.
 We’ll skiff to shore and hike through the rainforest to a crystal clear river that leads to a beautiful waterfall.
-There’s a good chance of seeing brown bear who feed on grasses in the meadow in spring time and in summer are attracted by the spawning salmon run.
+There’s a chance we may see brown bear feeding on grasses in the meadow (in spring time) or fishing for salmon as summer progresses.

 A couple of hours in the crisp air is invigorating and guests can then relax as we cruise the length of one of the most spectacular fjords (Tracy Arm or Endicott Arm) on the planet.
 Watch for Bear, Mountain Goats, Bald Eagle, Harbor Seals with pups on icebergs and their nemesis the Orca (Killer) whale.